Best 25+ annotation and markup tools in 2021

 Great content often requires many iterations.
 But most of the time, collaborating on different file types isn’t as easy as it should be.
-That’s when annotation and markup tools come into play.
+That’s when markup tools come into play.
 They can help your team directly work together on content and achieve amazing results on every project.

 But there are a lot of choices out there.
-So this article is going to take a closer look at the best online annotation tools out there.
+So this article is going to take a closer look at the best online markup tools out there.
 We’ve categorized the editing and drawing tools according to the file type they are suitable for.

-PDF annotation and markup tools
+PDF markup tools

 It offers project managers a wide range of PDF annotation and proofing features, which makes it easy for your internal and external key stakeholders to leave and discuss logical in-context feedback in real-time.